ardarm/terraforming-scalable-dockerized-wordpress-on-aws/README.md

  **5.Final Words**

- Finally looking through the challenge and solution, i realize many flaws in the build-up process and result, but i tried my best to provide my answer to the challenge.
+ Finally looking through the challenge and solution, i realized many flaws in the build-up process and result, but i tried my best to provide my answer to the challenge.
 This is a basic challenging case, which is actually i enjoy and will be my walkthrough to the Cloud Native path.

 THANKS !